Bahamas entry requirements for Poland passport holders

 Cost

-Tourist visa (single entry)Visa-free entry covers up to 90 days; no tourist visa needed.
+Tourist visa (single entry)Visa-free entry covers tourist visits; no visa required.

 Not applicable